vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere-nsxt.md

 This document focuses on enabling NSX Advanced Load Balancer using the license model: **Enterprise License (VMware NSX ALB Enterprise)**.

-1. To configure licensing, navigate to the Administration > Settings > Licensing and click on the gear icon to change the license type to Enterprise.
+1. To configure licensing, navigate to the **Administration** > **Settings** > **Licensing**, and click on the gear icon to change the license type to Enterprise.

    ![License configuration 01](img/tko-on-vsphere-nsxt/alb08.png)

-2. Select Enterprise Tier as the license type and click Save.
+2. Select Enterprise Tier as the license type and click **Save**.

    ![License configuration 02](img/tko-on-vsphere-nsxt/alb09.png)

-3. Once the license tier has been changed, apply the NSX ALB Enterprise license key.
-If you have a license file instead of a license key, apply the license by selecting the Upload a License File option.
+3. Once the license tier is changed, apply the NSX Advanced Load Balancer Enterprise license key.
+If you have a license file instead of a license key, apply the license by selecting the **Upload a License File** option.

    ![License configuration 03](img/tko-on-vsphere-nsxt/alb10.png)